Key Takeaways

 CASH

 Among the three pure high-interest savings ETFs available to Canadian investors, the Global X High Interest Savings ETF (CASH) stands out on both cost and scale.
 With a management fee of just 0.10%, it is the lowest-cost* option in its category as at February 19, 2026.
-In addition, at approximately $6.9 billion in assets under management, it is also the largest high-interest savings ETF in Canada (Source: Global X, as at February 20, 2026).
+In addition, with approximately $6.9 billion in assets under management, it is also the largest high-interest savings ETF in Canada (Source: Global X, as at February 20, 2026).

 *Relative to the typical MER of comparable, regular mutual funds.